greg-finley/lichess-bigquery/README.md

 1. Explain project
 2. Tell about how to sign up for BigQuery and give samples, how to find all available tables, how it's free up to certain limits, example how to use partitions
-3. Decide wildcard tables vs partitioned tables https://stackoverflow.com/a/48643151/3869802 Wildcard are probably better if inconsistent schemas for games?
-4. Ask Google Cloud sales about storage billing model https://cloud.google.com/bigquery/docs/updating-datasets#update_storage_billing_models
+3. Ask Google Cloud sales about storage billing model https://cloud.google.com/bigquery/docs/updating-datasets#update_storage_billing_models
-5. Attach FEN to every move?
+4. Handle all the giant files for standard chess

 ## Sample query